EdwinVW/inhouse-event-workshop/README.md

 # Info Support in-house event workshop

-This repo contains a workshop that teaches you how to apply Dapr to a microservices application.
+This README contains instructions for the Dapr workshop.
+The goal of the workshop is to apply Dapr to a microservices application.
 This repository contains the source-code that forms the starting point of the workshop.
-During the workshop you will have to add new services to the solution and integrate these into the solution using Dapr.

 ## Case Setup